WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-api-guides/wallaroo-mlops-tutorial-reference.md

 As it is a confidential client, api-client requires its secret to be supplied when requesting a token.
 Administrators may obtain their API client credentials from Keycloak from the Keycloak Service URL as listed above and the prefix `/auth/admin/master/console/#/realms/master/clients`.

-For example, if the Wallaroo Community instance DNS address is `https://magical-rhino-5555.example.wallaroo.ai`, then the direct path to the Keycloak API client credentials would be:
+For example, if the YOUR SUFFIX instance DNS address is `https://magical-rhino-5555.example.wallaroo.ai`, then the direct path to the Keycloak API client credentials would be:

 `https://magical-rhino-5555.keycloak.example.wallaroo.ai/auth/admin/master/console/#/realms/master/clients`